purveshmakode24/blog/_posts/2019-12-13-working-with-forks.md

 #### Syncing a fork (Keeping fork up-to-date) {#syncing-a-fork}

-Sync a fork of a repository to keep it up-to-date with the upstream repository.
+Sync a forked repository to keep it up-to-date with the upstream repository.
 * Updating your fork from the original repository to keep up with their changes:

 	```
 	    git pull upstream master
 	```

-	At this stage your forked repository (Local) must be synced with original repository.
+	At this stage your forked repository(Local) must be synced with original repository.
 	> Note: But we can't see this sync in our remote branch.
 So we have to push this changes from your Local to Remote

-* Push all the changes from Local to Remote:
+* Push all the changes from your Local to Remote:

 	```
 	    git push origin master
 	```
-✅ At this stage your forked repository (both Local and Remote) must be synced with the original repository.
+✅ At this stage your forked repository(both Local and Remote) must be synced with the original repository.

 > In case if you're confused with what remote and local in this context really means?!
 [Following diagram](#fork-and-clone) will help you out